This page covers collection and use consents as per the requirements in rule 4.11 and the associated consumer experience data standards.

 - Collection and use consents - default example

-- ADR uses outsourced service providers
+- Using outsourced service providers

-- Sponsorship arrangements
+- Sponsorship arrangement

-- CDR representative arrangements
+- CDR representative arrangement

 - Business consumer statement